ananthakumaran/paisa/README.md

 [![Matrix](https://img.shields.io/matrix/paisa%3Amatrix.org?logo=matrix)](https://matrix.to/#/#paisa:matrix.org)

-**Paisa** is a command line tool and WebGUI to visualize personal finance, specially tailored for Indians.
+**Paisa** is a command line tool and Web UI to visualize personal finance, specially tailored for Indians.
 It builds on top of the [ledger](https://www.ledger-cli.org/) double entry accounting tool.
 Checkout [documentation](https://ananthakumaran.in/paisa/) to get started.

 # Demo

-A demo of the WebGUI can be found at [https://paisa-demo.ananthakumaran.in](https://paisa-demo.ananthakumaran.in)
+A demo of the Web UI can be found at [https://paisa-demo.ananthakumaran.in](https://paisa-demo.ananthakumaran.in)

 ## Status